ksmirenko/embox-wiki/Emdocker.md

 * `docker-run` make build target used to build embox (depends on  `docker_run.sh`)
 * `qemu_on_docker` debugging target used to debug embox on qemu, which runs in container.
 Target have `gdbhostwrapper` specified as a debugger, as Eclipse use gdb as debugger backend and sends signals too (refer to gdb section for details)

+### Accessing embox network services

+For simple CLI network access to embox one can type `dr bash` and get container's bash session.
+There embox is accessible as usual (`ping 10.0.2.16`, `curl 10.0.2.16:80`)

+To access embox services from host, you should know host running the container.
+On linux, this is `localhost`.
+On MacOS/Windows with classic Docker, type `docker-machine ip` and get host's ip.
+Then use this ip address and port (10000 + embox_port) to access the service.
+For example `localhost:10080` on linux will be redirected embox's port 80.